mcraig-ibme/visdex/README.md

 Toggle the `logscale y-axis` checkbox to toggle the y-axis scale.

-A more customisable Manhattan plot is available within the exploratory graphs.
+A more customisable Manhattan plot against a single variable is available within the exploratory graphs.

 ### Per-variable Histograms and KDEs
 Show a histogram per variable.
 Overlaid onto each is a Gaussian Kernel